-1. Introduction
+1. INTRODUCTION

 The importance of compiling high-quality data on the expectations held by economic agents has been increasingly recognized in both academic research and policymaking.
-Most economic decisions involve uncertainty, and should therefore be determined not only by preferences but also by expectations about the future.
-Expectations should drive a variety of households' economic choices, including those related to saving, investment, purchases of durable goods, wage negotiations, etc. The aggregation of these choices in turn determines macroeconomic outcomes, including realized inflation, in equilibrium.
-Given the role of households in aggregate as an important driver of economic activity, monitoring and managing consumers' expectations have become primary goals of policy makers, and are central components of modern monetary policy (Woodford, 2004; Bernanke, 2007; Gali, 2008; Sims, 2009).
-The effectiveness of monetary policy and central bank communication relies on longer-run inflation expectations being well-anchored, making their measurement important for policymakers.
-More generally, expectations by consumers about a number of personal and macroeconomic outcomes are increasingly useful inputs into a variety of forecasting models.
+Most economic decisions involve uncertainty and should therefore take into account not only preferences but also expectations about the future.
+Expectations should drive a variety of economic choices made by households, including those related to saving, investment, purchases of durable goods, wage negotiations, and so on.
+The aggregation of these choices in turn determines macroeconomic outcomes, including realized inflation, in equilibrium.
+Given the role of households in aggregate as an important driver of economic activity, the monitoring and management of consumers' expectations have become primary goals of policymakers and central components of modern monetary policy (Woodford 2004; Bernanke 2007; Gali 2008; Sims 2009).1 The effectiveness of monetary policy and central bank communication relies on longer-run inflation expectations being well-anchored, making the measurement of these expectations important for policymakers.
+More generally, consumers' expectations about a number of personal and